google/WebFundamentals/src/content/en/fundamentals/accessibility/semantics-aria/aria-labels-and-relationships.md

 only to users of assistive technology or all users.

-A common example is a password input field that is accompanied by some descriptive text explaining the mimimum password requirements.
+A common example is a password input field that is accompanied by some descriptive text explaining the minimum password requirements.
 Unlike a label, this description may or may not ever be presented to the user; they may have a choice of whether to access it, or it may come after all the other information, or it may be pre-empted by something else.
 For example, if the user is entering